nodejs/node/doc/api/readline.markdown

 stream (such as `process.stdin`) on a line-by-line basis.

-Note that once you've invoked this module, your node program will not terminate until you've paused the interface.
-Here's how to allow your program to gracefully pause:
+Note that once you've invoked this module, your node program will not terminate until you've closed the interface.
+Here's how to allow your program to gracefully exit:

     var rl = require('readline');